Is poker legal in India? State-by-state, in plain English.

 National position

-Most Indian High Courts (Karnataka, Madras, Calcutta, Bombay, Andhra Pradesh) have held that poker is a game of skill, protected from state gambling laws.
+For decades, Indian High Courts (Karnataka, Madras, Calcutta, Bombay, Andhra Pradesh) held that poker is a game of skill and protected from state gambling laws.
+In May 2026 the Supreme Court reclassified skill games — poker included — as gambling for GST purposes, upheld retrospective 28% GST on the face value of bets, and reaffirmed state authority to prohibit or regulate poker within their borders.
 Live poker is fully licensed only in Goa, Sikkim and Daman.
-Online real-money poker is restricted under the Promotion and Regulation of Online Gaming Act, 2025, which prohibits online money games but exempts e-sports and social games.
+Online real-money poker sits under the Promotion and Regulation of Online Gaming Act, 2025.
+Treat live poker's current position as an open legal question and verify locally.

 - Read source